-Basic Expenses for 2018-2019 Students Fall Semester: August Term and Fall Term Spring Semester: Spring Term and May Term Tuition \$18,290.00 per semester Tuition applies to all registration in the normal full range of 12 to 22 hours.
-Any registration for less or more than these limits is charged the tuition rate of \$1,524.00 per credit hour.
-James/Hardin/Sexton: \$3,540.00 per semester Rotary: \$4,040.00 per semester Board......\$3,160.00 (Full Meal Plan) per semester \$2,660.00 (7-Meal Plan-Jr./Sr. Only) per semester Non-Matriculating Students Tuition \$762.00 per credit hour U.S. Citizens and permanent residents who do not intend to complete Centenary College degrees may enroll in undergraduate courses as non-matriculated students.
-Applicants must be in good academic and social standing at any colleges or universities where they may have studied earlier.
+Basic Expenses for 2019-2020 Students

+Fall Semester: August Term and Fall Term Spring Semester: Spring Term and May Term the tuition rate of \$1,554.00 per credit hour.

+Graduating undergraduate seniors who are approved for taking a maximum of six hours of graduate course work in addition to their undergraduate program during their last semester of course work will pay the regular undergraduate costs for full or part-time undergraduate course work.

+Rotary: \$4,110.00 per semester

+Non-Matriculating Students

+they may have studied earlier.

+Students must be in good academic and social standing at any colleges or universities where they may have studied earlier.

 Students must complete a non-matriculated student application and submit an application fee.
 Non-matriculated students do not qualify for financial aid or academic counseling.
 All students must also submit proof of immunization records in order to register for classes.

 During the fall and spring semesters, non-matriculated students will be admitted to courses on a space-available basis after all matriculated students have had the opportunity to register.
 During summer term, non-degree-seeking students may register when registration opens for the term.

 Non-matriculated students are considered part-time and are limited to a maximum of 16 undergraduate credit hours.
-Walk-in nonmatriculants who have taken the maximum amount of credits allowed are encouraged to apply for matriculation if they wish to continue undergraduate study at Centenary College.
-Active U.S. Military Personnel Tuition \$250.00 per credit hour Active duty U.S. military personnel serving in any of the five branches of the U.S. Armed Forces (including National Guard and Reserves), are eligible for undergraduate military pricing.
-Immersion Expenses for 2019 (Applies to students enrolled prior to Fall 2014 and transfer students entered prior to Fall 2015) James, Hardin, and Sexton Daily Rate (double occupancy)......\$16.00 / day Rotary Daily Rate (single occupancy) \$20.00 / day James, Hardin, and Sexton Daily Rate (double occupancy).....\$24.00 / day Rotary Daily Rate (single occupancy) \$30.00 / day Summer Expenses for 2019 Rotary Daily Rate (double occupancy)......\$20.00 / day
+Walk-in non-matriculants who have taken the maximum amount of credits allowed are encouraged to apply for matriculation if they wish to continue undergraduate study at Centenary College.

-James, Hardin, and Sexton Daily Rate (single occupancy)......\$24.00 / day Rotary Daily Rate (single occupancy)\$30.00 / day
+Active U.S. Military Personnel

+Summer and Immersion Term Expenses for 2020

+(Immersion term tuition is included in the full-time tuition rate for the semester; students may reside on campus during immersion terms at no additional cost if they live in campus housing that semester and are enrolled in a Centenary course during that immersion term)